Caran d'Ache artists coloured pencils are imported from Geneva in Switzerland, They are marketed in a range of individual brands.

 The colour range was said to be lightfast to a high standard though I don’t have data.
 The colour range was limited but the basic colours were there and being soluble, there was the ability to mix colours which were not represented.

 For most people, though, this line would be an expensive option compared to traditional wood cased pencils.
 They were not so easy to use as the colour ‘lead’ had to be changed over every time unless you had extra holders ( which were expensive).

 In 2011, The Company launched a blender/burnisher for colour pencils based on the colourless core of the Luminance pencils.
 This is a woodfree stick of solid transparent waxy material which can be sharpened in a blade sharpener and is very effective for blending laid down colour from wax and oil based pencils.
 The sticks are sold as the FULL BLENDER BRIGHT in packs of two sticks 17cm long, and can also be used to glaze over artwork and are said to protect against UV light.

 In addition to the aquarelles and non-soluble pencils, Caran d'Ache market an excellent range of pastel pencils which are reviewed in the Pastel Pencil section.

-Availability of Caran d'Ache products is usually easier over the internet :From the UK retailers, try Ken Bromley Art Supplies, or Jacksons.
+Availability of Caran d'Ache products is usually easier over the internet from the UK retailers, such as Ken Bromley Art Supplies, or Jacksons.

 Several years ago, Peter bought his first full sized box of Caran d’Ache Supracolor pencils.
 This was before the Topics’ site was a mere twinkle in his eye.
 He set to with the pencils on a large sheet of 500gsm watercolour paper to draw out a full chart of the colours - dry and wet.